Dash1704/Sauce-Demo/README.md

 npm install
 ```

-To run the commands with the Cypress Test Suite run:
+To run the tests with the Cypress Test Suite run:

 ```
 npx cypress open